Shriniwas18K/Resources/README.md

 - Websites :
   1) **https://cp-algorithms.com/**       (this is goldmine of performance and optimization)
   2) baeldung
+  3) https://usaco.guide/ (this is goldmine of concepts of competetive programming)
 - Practice and Contests :
   1) LeetCode (check solutions of each qs which contain sometimes comments giving new techniques more optmized)
   2) GFG